 - A mixture of vinegar and olive oil

 - A mixture of lemon juice and sunflower oil

 In case, you would like to confirm that you are working on cleaning your wooden chair right, here is a short clip produced by The Do It Yourself World tackling how you can restore filthy antique wood and furniture in the fastest and simplest yet effective ways:

 Pro tips in cleaning a wooden chair

 1. Before applying the mixtures and solutions that are suggested above, make sure to test it first in a small portion of the chair to ensure that no chemical reaction will occur.
 This will let you know if the vinegar or the dishwashing detergent will affect the polish or the current furnish of the wooden chair.

 2. If you will be cleaning an old and very valuable piece of antiques, make sure to check first with the professional if this method of cleaning will not harm the aesthetics of the wooden chair.

 3. Other than the homemade techniques in cleaning a wooden chair, you can clean the furniture through the following conventional furniture cleaners.
 You can buy these products on the nearby hardware and furniture shops.

-4. Identify the type of finish (paint, stain, unsealed, varnish, veneer or wax) to make sure that you will be doing the right method of cleaning.
-Check this website for more information on how to clean a furniture depending on its finish:
+4. Identify the type of finish (paint, stain, unsealed, varnish, veneer, or wax) to make sure that you will be doing the right method of cleaning.
+Check this website for more information on how to clean furniture depending on its finish: